-Along the way, “dhamma mama” became my signature at the end of posts about motherhood as well as movement, mindfulness and meditation—the heart and foundation of my yoga teaching practice, 3 Jewels yoga (formerly, dharma yoga arts).
+Along the way, “dhamma mama” became my signature at the end of posts about motherhood as well as movement, mindfulness and meditation— the heart and foundation of my yoga teaching practice, 3 Jewels yoga.

-dhamma mama is my ever-evolving, aspiring self who is teaching, learning, understanding and celebrating my experiences as a parent, partner, yoga teacher and Buddhist practitioner.
+dhamma mama became a platform for my ever-evolving, aspiring self who is teaching, learning, understanding and celebrating my experiences as a parent, partner, teacher and spiritual practitioner.